Amazon Brand Usage Guidelines for PPC Campaigns: What Sellers Need to Know

 Amazon is a powerful platform for sellers because of its credibility and massive customer base.
 For this reason, many businesses sell on Amazon to reach customers who already trust the marketplace.

 However, some sellers take this too far by incorrectly using Amazon’s logos, brand colors, or trademarked terms in their PPC ads.
-While using Amazon brand elements is allowed and a great way to build trust with potential buyers, it can also lead to serious policy violations if not done correctly.
+While using Amazon brand elements is allowed and can help build trust with potential buyers, it can also lead to serious policy violations if not done correctly.

-That is why, to help you out, our Amazon agency made this guide, which covers everything you need to know about Amazon brand elements, the guidelines for using them in Amazon PPC campaigns, and the consequences of not complying with these policies.
+That is why, to help you out, our Amazon agency created this guide covering everything you need to know about Amazon brand elements.
+We will also discuss Amazon brand usage guidelines for PPC campaigns, common mistakes sellers make, and the possible consequences of violating Amazon’s policies.

 Table of Contents

-Like any major brand, Amazon has trademarked its brand elements to maintain its identity and ensure consistent usage across its platform.
-Amazon enforces strict policies to protect its brand integrity that all sellers must follow, including those running Amazon PPC campaigns.
+Like any major company, Amazon has trademarked brand elements to protect its identity and maintain consistent branding across its platform.
+Amazon enforces strict policies around the use of these assets, and all sellers running Amazon PPC campaigns are expected to follow them.

 Amazon has trademarked several call-to-action (CTA) phrases that sellers must use correctly to stay compliant with its policies.
 These CTAs are designed to guide shoppers toward specific actions on the platform, and unauthorized variations are not allowed: